Steptoean positive carbon isotope excursion: Stage 3: Rising SPICE

 Rapid increase in δ^{13}C from the early SPICE value to the max value.
 This shift in value is generally between 3 ‰ and 6 ‰, suggesting a rapid increase in organic carbon burial.
 The onset of the rising SPICE also generally corresponds to fossil indicators for the 2nd stage of the end-Marjuman biomere extinction.

 Stage 4: Plateau

 δ^{13}C values fluctuate but remain near the maximum value for a period of time.
 This stage is not observed in all SPICE intervals.
 After reaching the maximum value, most intervals proceed immediately into stage 5, the falling SPICE.

 Stage 5: Falling SPICE

 Rapid decrease from the maximum δ^{13}C value to near the standard ocean water value (0 ‰).
-The rate of decrease in the falling SPICE is generally more rapid then the rate of increase in the Rising SPICE.
+The rate of decrease in the falling SPICE is generally more rapid than the rate of increase in the Rising SPICE.
 Generally interpreted as ocean water returning to standard δ^{13}C levels.